-Ac41 (181aa:21.1kDa), (Bm32:183aa:21.1kDa), Lef-12.
+Ac41 (181aa:21.1kDa), (Bm32:183aa:21.1kDa), (Ha36:223aa:25.8kDa), Lef-12.

 Lef-12 is found in about one-half the Group I and Group II NPV genomes sequenced.
-Although 18 genes were originally identified as being involved in transient expression from a late promoter (123), when individually cloned, the genes failed to support late transcription.
+Although 18 genes were originally identified as being involved in transient expression from a late promoter (137), when individually cloned, the genes failed to support late transcription.
 Because of its close proximity to Ac 40 (p47), Ac41 (lef-12) had not been identified in the initial screen.
-It was subsequently demonstrated to be required for transient late gene transcription in S. frugiperda cells (134, 135), but not in T. ni cells (134).
-Mutants with lef-12 interrupted by insertional mutagenesis or by mutation of the ATG translation initiation codon were viable in both S. frugiperda and T. ni cells, although reduced yields of BV were observed (20-40% or wt) in both cell lines and the infection cycle appeared to be slowed (136).
+It was subsequently demonstrated to be required for transient late gene transcription in S. frugiperda cells (148, 149), but not in T. ni cells (148).
+Mutants with lef-12 interrupted by insertional mutagenesis or by mutation of the ATG translation initiation codon were viable in both S. frugiperda and T. ni cells, although reduced yields of BV were observed (20-40% or wt) in both cell lines and the infection cycle appeared to be slowed (150).
 Although expressed as an (aphidicolin sensitive) late gene, initiation of lef-12 mRNA did not appear to occur at conventional late (or early) promoter elements.
-It was suggested that lef-12 may be functionally redundant in the AcMNPV genome and, therefore, it is not essential for late transcription when the rest of the virus genome is present (136).
+It was suggested that lef-12 may be functionally redundant in the AcMNPV genome and, therefore, it is not essential for late transcription when the rest of the virus genome is present (150).

 Ac42 (506aa:59.1kDa), (Bm33:506aa:59.2kDa), gta.

 Ac42 has homology to 'global transactivator,' the DEAD-like helicase superfamily that are enzymes involved in ATP-dependent unwinding of DNA or RNA.
 They contain an SNF2 family N-terminal domain that is present in proteins involved in some processes, such as regulation of transcription, DNA recombination and repair, chromatin unwinding, and other functions.
 Homologs of this gene are found in all Group I NPV genomes.
 It has significant similarity to a wide variety of orfs from bacteria to marsupials, e.g., (E = 9e-61).
 Deletion of the Ac43 homolog from BmNPV (Bm33) did not cause any defects in BV or ODV production in BmN cells.
-Assays in B. mori larvae showed that the mutant, although similar in infectivity to the wt, took about 15 hr longer to kill when administered either by injection or per os (137).
+Assays in B. mori larvae showed that the mutant, although similar in infectivity to the wt, took about 15 hr longer to kill when administered either by injection or per os (151).

-Ac43 (77aa:8.8kDa), (Bm34:78aa:9.0kDa).
+Ac43 (77aa:8.8kDa), (Bm34:78aa:9.0kDa), (Ha37:80aa:9.5).

 Homologs of Ac43 are found in all Group I and most Group II NPV genomes.
 It appears to be involved in late and very late gene expression as deletion of BmNPV Bm34 resulted in a reduction in occlusion body production and a lengthening of the time to death in larvae.
-These effects were attributed to a down regulation of vlf-1 which is required for very late gene expression along with the reduction expression of the fp25k (=Ac61) gene (138).
+These effects were attributed to a down regulation of vIf-1 which is required for very late gene expression along with the reduction expression of the fp25k (=Ac61) gene (152).
+A knockout of Ac43 did not appear to affect BV production, but resulted in reduced expression of polyhedrin, but those present were larger than normal.
+They appeared contain more singly enveloped nucleocapsids than wt (153).

 Ac44 (131aa:15kDa), (Bm35:131aa:15.0kDa).

 Homologs of Ac44 are found in all of Group I and one Group II (SeMNPV) lepidopteran NPVs.
 Ac44 is 131 amino acids and shows homology to a 64.2 kDa inhibitor of apoptosis/RING-finger protein in the genome of Spodoptera frugiperda ascovirus 1a (E = 1e-04).
 The SeMNPV homolog is more closely related to the ascovirus 1a orf (E = 2e-55) than to its Group I baculovirus homologs.
-Ac44 is likely to be nonessential because when it was interrupted by insertional mutagenesis in BmNPV (Bm35), the virus appeared to be normal (15).
+Ac44 may be nonessential as a BmNPV bacmid with a Bm35 knock out appeared to be normal (15).